aerogear-attic/aerogear-simplepush-server/server-vertx/README.md

 __ackInterval__
 The time, in milliseconds, that a scheduled job will try to resend unacknowledged notifications.

-__tokenKey__
+__password__
-This should be a random token which will be used by the server for encryption/decryption of the endpoint URLs that are returned to clients upon successful channel registration.
+This should be a password that will be used to generate the server private key which is used for  encryption/decryption of the endpoint URLs that are returned to clients upon successful channel registration.